YuzhouGuo/TicTacToe_Game/README.md

 # TicTacToe_Game
-An AI to play the classic game "TicTacToe" with the user in any scale greater than 3.
+### An AI to play the classic game "TicTacToe" with the user in any scale greater than 3.
+ * A great practice with 2D arrays and interaction with users.